Kenny Onatolu: Edmonton Eskimos

 After going undrafted in 2007, Onatolu attended an Edmonton Eskimos minicamp after his twin brother Taiwo had a similar experience.
 He was invited to training camp and eventually made the team.

 During his rookie season in the CFL, Onatolu recorded eight tackles and a sack.
 The following season in 2008, he recorded 59 tackles, three sacks and two fumble recoveries.

 Minnesota Vikings

 Onatolu was signed to a future contract by the Minnesota Vikings on December 31, 2008.
 He made the team as a backup linebacker and was one of the leaders on special teams for the Vikings.

 Carolina Panthers

 Onatolu was signed to a three-year contract by the Carolina Panthers on March 16, 2012.
 After playing in just four games in the 2012 season, Onatolu was released by the Panthers on April 16, 2013.

+Personal life

+Onatolu earned a bachelor's degree in communications at the University of Nebraska-Omaha, and aspires to have a career in broadcasting.
+He has an identical twin brother named Taiwo, who was his teammate at Nebraska-Omaha.